newwayland/blog/content/post/adding_a_jg.md

 ---

-I've added a branch to the Baseline Model code to support the Job Guarantee and [written up a summary and the detailed algorithm changes required][1].
+I've added a branch to the [Baseline Model][3] code to support the Job Guarantee and [written up a summary and the detailed algorithm changes required][1].